Skanderba8/homelab-infra/README.md

 - Terraform's Cloudflare provider updates DNS automatically when EC2 IP changes.
 - `proxied = false` means DNS only, no Cloudflare proxy.
 Set to `true` later for DDoS protection and HTTPS termination.
 - TTL 60 means DNS records update within 60 seconds — important when IPs change on destroy/apply.

+**GitHub Actions self-hosted runner**
+- Runner registration tokens expire after 1 hour — always fetch a fresh one before running the playbook.
+- The runner is installed as a systemd service so it survives reboots.
+- If multiple runners share the same label (`self-hosted`), GitHub picks whichever is available — can cause jobs to run on the wrong machine.
+Remove stale runners from GitHub Settings.
+- Runner polls GitHub outbound — no open port needed on EC2.